Co-operatives Are At a Pivotal Point

 “My dream for 2025 is that the co-operative organizations will come together and truly cooperate,” she says.

 So what would such cooperation look like?
-Corcoran dreams about the prospect of a meeting of the estates general, a French concept, which would bring together representatives from all of Canada’s co-op sectors to plan for the future.
+Corcoran dreams about the prospect of a meeting of an estates general, the French concept of “des États généraux”, which would bring together representatives from all of Canada’s co-op sectors to deliberate collectively on the state of the co-op movement, and plan for the future.

-“It’s like a summit, but one in which people deliberation about how weshould go forward,” she says.
-“It’s like a strategic planning session for a whole sector.”
+“An estates general is like a summit, but one in which people deliberate about how we should go forward,” she says.
+“It would be like a strategic planning session for the whole co-operative sector.”

 Were such a gathering to take place, Corcoran believes the movement would find there is still cause for hope given the co-operative model’s great potential.
-But she worries what might happen if this opportunity is squandered.
+But she worries what might happen if the opportunity presented by the UN-declared by the IYC 2025 is squandered.

-“I feel like the Co-op movement is at this sort of inflection point,” she says.
-“Where it’s either going to take off and capture the imagination of the population,” and people will be starting co-ops of all types: worker, renewable energy, healthcare.
-Or it’s going to see its apex organizations continually weaken because the big members have been voting with their feet and walking out in some cases or not joining, it’s an existential crisis.”
+“I feel like the Co-op movement is at an inflection point,” she says.
+“Where it’s either going to take off and capture the imagination of the population,” and people will be starting co-ops of all types: worker, renewable energy, healthcare, etc. Or it’s going to see its apex organizations continually weaken because the big members have been voting with their feet and walking out in some cases; or not joining, it’s an existential crisis.”